algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 When we create your repository, we associate the following with it:

-- **An Access Key**: Bitbucket Cloud access keys allow read-only access to specific repositories, and are Bitbucket Cloud’s prescribed means by which external services can fetch code for building and deploying.
+- **An access key**: Bitbucket Cloud access keys allow read-only access to specific repositories, and are Bitbucket Cloud’s prescribed means by which external services can fetch code for building and deploying.
 These keys are not tied to individual permissions, and as such will allow Algorithmia to continue building an algorithm even if the permissions of the creating user change.
 We also use access keys to obtain your repository's commit log (to display changes when publishing versions) and README.md (for use as algorithm documentation).
 - **Webhooks**: We set up webhooks to receive notifications about changes to your repo, such as when there's a change to its default branch.

 #### Updating Bitbucket Cloud-hosted algorithms